Cataract Surgery Miami, Cataract Florida, Cataract Eye Surgery Miami, Cataract Removal Florida, Cataracts Miami, Cataract Treatment Florida

 CATARACT SURGERY

-A cataract is when the natural lens of the eye deteriorates.
+A cataract forms when the natural lens of the eye deteriorates.
 Cataracts commonly start to appear at the age of 40 when the natural lens loses its flexibility.
 This reduces the eye's ability to change focus from near to intermediate to distance viewing and back again.
 This is known as presbyopia, or loss of accommodation, and is part of the normal aging process of the eyes.

 How Do Cataracts Develop?